-The institutional course delivery mode for CBD College programs is residential for all diploma programs and blended for all Associate in Applied Science degrees, with the exception of the MRI diploma program which is delivered via full distance education.
+The institutional course delivery mode for CBD College programs is blended for all programs, with the exception of the MRI diploma program, Associate in Health Information Technology, and Bachelor in Science in Health Science completion program, which are delivered via full distance education.
 All residential courses, excluding clinical/externship courses, are taught at 3699 Wilshire Blvd, Fourth Floor, Los Angeles, CA 90010.
-The majority of General Education courses are delivered via distance education.